The Board of Directors for the 2021 – 2022 Season:

 Karen Poindexter, a longtime Carbonell panelist and judge, has been a producer in Regional, Broadway and London theaters including the Tony-nominated musical The News, Prince of Central Park, Love Thy Neighbor, and the anniversary production of Hair at the Old Vic Theatre in London.
 She has worked with numerous stars including Burt Reynolds, Farrah Fawcett, Charles Nelson Reilly, Kirstie Alley, Sarah Jessica Parker, Bebe Neuwirth, and more; and has produced new musicals/plays for Helen Hayes, NY HBO Studio, NYC Fringe Festival, etc. Poindexter will serve on the board’s Fundraising Committee.

-Gary Schweikhart is president of PR-BS, Inc., a full-service public relations firm based in Boca Raton.
-Clients include the Kravis Center for the Performing Arts, Coral Springs Center for the Arts, Palm Beach Photographic Centre, Lynn University Conservatory of Music & Live at Lynn Theatre Series, Palm Beach Poetry Festival, Arts Garage, DCOTA, Caffe Luna Rosa, Mounts Botanical Garden, MusicWorks, etc. He is co-founder of the Gold Coast PR Council and the popular series Culture & Cocktails at The Colony in partnership with the Cultural Council of Palm Beach County.
-Gary was formerly VP of PR at Office Depot, Senior Media Manager for The Sharper Image retail chain, Managing Editor of The San Francisco Sentinel, a radio/TV talk show host, print and broadcast theater reviewer for over a decade, and a producer of numerous stage shows, rock concerts and citywide festivals in Omaha, Nebraska.
+Gary Schweikhart is president of PR-BS, a full-service public relations firm based in Boca Raton.
+Clients include the Kravis Center for the Performing Arts, Coral Springs Center for the Arts, Palm Beach Photographic Centre, Palm Beach Poetry Festival, Arts Garage, DCOTA, Mounts Botanical Garden, MusicWorks, The Schmidt Boca Raton History Museum, etc. He is co-founder of the Gold Coast PR Council and the popular series Culture & Cocktails at The Ben in partnership with the Cultural Council for Palm Beach County.
+Gary was formerly VP of PR at Office Depot, Senior Media Manager for The Sharper Image retail chain, Managing Editor of The San Francisco Sentinel, Entertainment Editor of The Sun Newspapers of Omaha, a radio/TV talk show host, print and broadcast theater reviewer for over a decade, and a producer of numerous stage shows, rock concerts and citywide festivals.
 He will continue to serve as chair of the board’s PR & Communications Committee.

 Avery Sommers is a Broadway, movie and TV veteran who continues to sell-out performances in cabarets, night clubs and theaters.
 Both a Carbonell Award winner and a seven-time nominee, she also is a recipient of a Los Angeles Ovation Award, The Silver Palm Award for Outstanding Contributions to South Florida Theater, and the Best Supporting Actress Award at the 2010 Monaco International Film Festival.